gecio/gecio.github.io/docs/_optimist/guided_tour/step11/index.en.md

 ## Security Group

-The security group rules that you created in step 9 were IPv4 rules.
+The security group rules that you created in [Step 9](/optimist/guided_tour/step09/) were IPv4 rules.
 Now you have to add two more rules for IPv6.

 First, you allow SSH access using IPv6 (::/0 is the equivalent of 0.0.0.0/0